berlintofind/Image-classification-models-with-Deep-Residual-Networks/README.md

 ## Models
-Deep "plain" networks don't work in practice because they are hard to train due to gradients exploration.
+Deep "plain" convolutional neural networks don't work in practice because they are hard to train due to gradients exploration.
 ResNet block with skip connections can help to address this problem thus to make the networks go deeper.
 Two types of blocks are implemented in this model: the identity block and the convolutional block.
 Deep Residual Networks are built by stacking these blocks together.

 The model contains 50 hidden layers.
 Using a softmax output layer, the models is able to generalizes more than two classes of outputs.